microsoft/pxt-common-packages/libs/game/docs/reference/scene/tilemap-location.md

 ## Example #example

 Make a grid tilemap with two tile colors.
 Create a sprite to appear on the tilemap.
-Display the column and row postion of the sprite on the tilemap.
+Display the column and row position of the sprite on the tilemap.

 ```blocks
 tiles.setCurrentTilemap(tilemap`level1`)